milvus-io/milvus-docs/site/en/adminGuide/configure-docker.md

 ## Modify the configuration file

-Configure your Milvus instance ro suit your application scenarios by adjusting corresponding parameters in `milvus.yaml`.
+Configure your Milvus instance to suit your application scenarios by adjusting corresponding parameters in `milvus.yaml`.

 Check the following links for more information about each parameter.